Raines Station and Barry Mercantile | Crisp County, GA | c. late 1890s

 One common memory that was shared with me was about the incredible height of the ceilings and the old-timey ceiling fans that operated on long metal poles.

-Back in these days it wasn’t uncommon for farmers to trade with store owners for goods:
+Back in those days, it wasn’t uncommon for farmers to trade with store owners for goods:

 Locals would also come here every Saturday to have their grains milled as recalled by one local: